aldengolab/big-data-crime-and-weather/README.md

 ### What's Here

-- set-up contains the necessary shell code for running various aspects of the system
+- `set-up` contains the necessary shell code for running various aspects of the system
-- frontEnd contains the Speed Layer for data access
+- `frontEnd` contains the Speed Layer for data access
-- ingestJavaFiles contains the ingestion code for HDFS serialization
+- `ingestJavaFiles` contains the ingestion code for HDFS serialization
-- thriftFiles contains the Thrift schema for serialization
+- `thriftFiles` contains the Thrift schema for serialization
-- pigFiles contain all the Pig code for batch layer runs
+- `pigFiles` contain all the Pig code for batch layer runs
-- stormFiles contains the code for the Serving layer Storm topology
+- `stormFiles` contains the code for the Serving layer Storm topology
-- ingestFiles contains the jars for ingestion
+- `ingestFiles` contains the jars for ingestion
-- mvn and pig contain necessary jars for implementation
+- `mvn` and `pig` contain necessary open-source application jars for implementation

 ### Data